ahmetveysels/avsimage/README.md

 ## 👍 Like us on [pub.dev](https://pub.dev/packages/avs_image) to support us!

-## What's new? v1.1.5
+## What's new? v1.1.7

+- AVSImagaGallery share button supported.
+-
+- AVSImage if zoom: true share button supported.

+- Slidebar is hidden if the element of the my list is less than 2.
+-
+- Customize closeButtonPosition
-- File Image supported
+-

-- Added onTap feature to AVSImage

-- Added onLongPress feature to AVSImage

-- Added onDoubleTap feature to AVSImage

-- Added backgroundColor and backgroundGradient property to AVSImageGallery
+- customCloseButton Added

-- Added zoomStyle to AVSImage.
-Select zoom on type. 'onTap, onDoubleTap, onLongPress'
+-

-- Replaced default progressWidget with CircularProgressIndicator.adaptive.
+- customize slide widget with 'imageGalleryStyle' property

-- Added progressIndicatorWidget property.
-With this property you can create custom progress widget.

 ## Getting started